lonekorean/highlight-within-textarea/README.md

 ### Styling

-For reference, [demo.html](https://github.com/lonekorean/highlight-within-textarea/blob/master/demo.html) has some sample styling.
+For reference, [the demo page](http://lonekorean.github.io/highlight-within-textarea/index.html) has some sample styling.

 There are a few guidelines for getting your styles in the right places.
 Here are the classes you'll want to use.